maxvfischer/DIY-CNC-machine/README.md

 ![rails_main_frame_0](./images/build/frame/rails_main_frame_0.jpg)

-Three 3d-printed support tools were used to center the rails on the profiles.
-A 57 mm wood block were cut out and used to attach the rails at the same distance from the end of the profiles.
+3x 3d-printed support tools were used to center the rails on the profiles.
+A 57 mm wood block were cut out and used to attach the rails at the same distance from the end of the profiles on both sides.
 The rails were then clamped to the profiles.

 ![rails_main_frame_2](./images/build/frame/rails_main_frame_2.jpg)